 Can you tell the who, what, where, and when of your digital sales?
 No?
 Well, the data is all there, you just need to find it.

-Data holds the stories of your digital users, and it’s easy to collect.
-All that’s left for you to do is interpret them.
-You couldn’t wish for a steadier ground to operate your business and marketing strategies!
+Data holds the information about your digital users, and it’s easy to collect.
+All that’s left for you to do is interpret the data.
+You couldn’t wish for steadier ground to create your business and marketing strategies!

-Too many businesses today fail to either implement data tracking or to use the data once it is in their hands.
-According to one survey 55% of data collected by companies is not used.
-Don’t become a statistic, start reading them instead.
+Too many businesses fail to either implement data tracking or use it properly.
+According to one survey, 55% of data collected by companies is never used.
+Don’t become a statistic!
+Start using the data you are collecting.

-We want to help your business succeed.
-Together, we will see what the basic tools and techniques of data tracking are, and the intelligence it can bring to increasing your bottom line.
+At Blitz Digital, we want to help your business succeed.
+Together, we can teach you the essential tools and techniques of data tracking, and how to use it to increase your bottom line.

 Your website is the foundation of your online presence.
-Think of it this way: if you don’t know what is happening around it, how can you get an idea of your brand’s online performance?
-To measure that we recommend…
+Think of it this way: if you don’t know what is happening inside your website, you can’t understand how your business performs online.
+To measure this, we recommend:

 Google Analytics.
 It’s the absolute number one tracking tool must have!